benkirk/bugreports/derecho/pio_lustre_perf/README.md

 ./logs/c48_S128M/pioperf-c48_S128M.o1256800:  RESULT: ...
 2785.99        6.66
 ```

 The first case writes decomposed variables with record dimension, the second adds a single addtional variable `char rundate(strlen)` ; where `strlen=13`.
 The last two real numbers on each line are the write bandwidth and time, respectively.
-Both writes slow with smaller stripe size, but the second one very dramatically: a factor of ~30X between 1MB and 128MB stripe sizes as shown in the example output above (2785.99/97.91).
+The first file written appears relatively insensitive to smaller stripe size, but the second one slows very dramatically: a factor of ~30X between 1MB and 128MB stripe sizes as shown in the example output above (2785.99/97.91).

 ## Observations